steve-community/steve/README.md

 ### System Requirements

 SteVe requires
-* JDK 11 (both Oracle JDK and Adoptium are supported)
+* JDK 17 or newer
 * Maven
 * MySQL or MariaDB.
 You should use [one of these](.github/workflows/main.yml#L11) supported versions.